-- (a) the invitation to prospective providers to submit bids must be by means of a public advertisement in newspapers commonly circulating locally, the website of the Municipality or any other appropriate ways (which may include an advertisement in the Government Tender Bulletin); - (b) the bids submitted must be sealed; - (c) the advertisements will be placed in English; - (d) the following information must appear in any advertisement:- - bid number;
+- (a) the invitation to prospective providers to submit bids must be by means of a public advertisement in newspapers commonly circulating locally, the website of the Municipality or any other appropriate ways (which may include an advertisement in the Government Tender Bulletin): - (b) the bids submitted must be sealed and bids may only be submitted on the bid documentation provided by the municipality; - (c) the advertisements will be placed in English: - (d) the following information must appear in any advertisement:- - bid number; - the website where the requirements and this Policy can be read;

-- the website where the requirements and this Policy can be read; - the place where the bid documents can be obtained; - the date, time and venue where site inspection/briefing session will be (if applicable); - the closure date for the submission of bids, which may not be less than 30 (thirty) days in the case of transactions over R10 000 000 (ten million rand), or which are of a long-term nature, or 14 (fourteen) days in any other case, from the date on which the advertisement is placed in a newspaper; subject to (v) below; - the fee applicable that must be paid before the bid documents will be issued. - (e) the Accounting Officer may determine a closure date for the submission of bids which is less than the 30 (thirty) or 14 (fourteen) days requirement, but only if such shorter period can be justified on the grounds of urgency or emergency or any exceptional case where it is impractical or impossible to follow the official procurement process.
+- the place where the bid documents can be obtained; - the date, time and venue where site inspection/briefing session will be (if applicable); - the closure date for the submission of bids, which may not be less than 30 (thirty) days in the case of transactions over R10 000 000 (ten million rand), or which are of a long-term nature, or 14 (fourteen) days in any other case, from the date on which the advertisement is placed in a newspaper; subject to (v) below; - the fee applicable that must be paid before the bid documents will be issued. - (e) the Accounting Officer may determine a closure date for the submission of bids which is less than the 30 (thirty) or 14 (fourteen) days requirement, but only if such shorter period can be justified on the grounds of urgency or emergency or any exceptional case where it is impractical or impossible to follow the official procurement process.